 - Occupancy lighting sensors installed in all major conference rooms (1-7)

 - EVS Initiated a "blue wrap" recycling initiative in the OR in 2014

 - Energy Star on-line Portfolio Manager - increased efficiency from 64% to 67% since implementation of Energy Conservation and Sustainability Committee, December 2013

 Garnet Health is the largest non-governmental employer in the area, and has a significant impact on the social and economic systems of the community.

 Garnet Health leadership members serve on various local and national committees ranging from ACS on the national level to Boards of Education locally.
 In return, community members serve an integral part of the operations on the organization through various mechanisms, including serving on the Board of Directors, the Bioethics Committee, and the Patient Family Advisory Committee (PFAC).

-Jonathan Schiller, Chief Executive Officer, Garnet Health Medical Center - Catskills, volunteers his time as a member of the Board of Directors of the American Heart Association, Hudson Valley Chapter as well as the Board of Directors for the Sullivan County Partnership for Economic Development, Leadership Orange and Christ Health Care Ministry.
+Jonathan Schiller, Chief Executive Officer, Garnet Health Medical Center - Catskills, volunteers his time as a member of the Board of Directors of the American Heart Association, Hudson Valley Chapter, New Hope Community as well as the Board of Directors for the Sullivan County Partnership for Economic Development, Leadership Orange and Christ Health Care Ministry.